What to wear for your family photoshoot that will give you confidence in being comfortable and knowing you’re showing up looking great as a group!

 A) Pick a color from the pattern on your dress

 – Pick out a pair of brown loafer/clog/boot type of shoe.
-Absolutely no sneakers, beat up work boots, or shiny black dress shoes. we’re focusing on timeless remember… Need a pair?
-Click the photo to buy online.
+Absolutely no sneakers, beat up work boots, or shiny black dress shoes. we want subtle and comfortable… But if he’s a sneakers, white t-shirt and fitted hat kinda guy, let him do his thing.
+It’s better for him to be comfortable rather than wearing something he hates.

 If you’re only styling for two, congratulations!
 You’ve successfully made it through your styling training and have earned the passage to shop!
 If you have kids, keep reading…